 Prior to the Government’s amendment to the Minor Injury Cap, TMJ injuries did not fall under the Minor Injury Cap.
 Under this new amendment, mild TMJ injuries that don’t involve damage to teeth or bones in the jaw, or damage to the articular disc will now be capped.
-Damage or displacement of the articular disc is usually noticed when a person’s jaw makes a clicking sound (the clicking sound is caused by the articular disc sliding back into place after being displaced).
+Damage or displacement of the articular disc is usually noticed when a person’s jaw makes a clicking sound (This sound is caused by the articular disc sliding back into place after being displaced.)
 It is likely that TMJ injury that involves a clicking sound in the jaw will not fall under the Minor Injury Cap.
 Mild jaw pain that resolves quickly and with minimal treatment will now be capped.

 Ahlstrom Wright has offices in Sherwood Park, AB and Yellowknife, NWT